nrfconnect/sdk-nrf/doc/nrf/gs_installing.rst

    :depth: 2

 The recommended way to get started with the |NCS| is to use nRF Connect for Desktop.
-See the :ref:`gs_assistant` section for information about how to install the |NCS| through nRF Connect for Desktop.
+See the :ref:`gs_assistant` page for information about how to install automatically.

 .. note::
    If you use nRF Connect for Desktop to install the |NCS|, you can skip this section of the documentation.
-   If you prefer to install the toolchain manually, or if you run into problems during the installation process, see the following documentation for instructions.
+   If you prefer to install the toolchain manually, see the following documentation for instructions.

 To manually install the |NCS|, you must install all required tools and clone the |NCS| repositories.
 See the following sections for detailed instructions.

-The steps `Install the required tools`_ and `Install the toolchain`_ are similar to the installation steps in Zephyr's :ref:`zephyr:getting_started`.
-If you already have your system set up to work with the Zephyr OS, you can skip these steps.
+If you already have your system set up to work with Zephyr OS based on Zephyr's :ref:`zephyr:getting_started`, you already have some of the requirements for the |NCS| installed.
+The only requirement not covered by the installation steps in Zephyr is the :ref:`GN tool <gs_installing_gn>`.
+This tool is needed only for :ref:`ug_matter` applications.
+You can also skip the `Install the GNU Arm Embedded Toolchain`_ section.

+Before you start setting up the toolchain, install available updates for your operating system.
 See :ref:`gs_installing_os` for information on the supported operating systems and Zephyr features.

 .. _gs_installing_tools: